-This Roasted Turkey is moist and crispy, great for any holiday meal!
-Seasoned with just the right spices, it is sure to become a family favorite!
+This Oven Roaster Turkey Recipe is juicy and crispy all at the same time.
+Seasoned with just the right spices, it is sure to become a family favorite during your Christmas, Thanksgiving family dinner.

 IS ROASTED TURKEY HEALTHY